Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 Test.set_source(s);

-let status = Test.transfer_to_contract(contr, Poke() as parameter, 0 as tez);
+const status = Test.transfer_to_contract(contr, Poke(), 0 as tez);

 Test.log(status);